tc39/notes/es8/2018-01/jan-23.md

 MB: Back onto ECMAScript being a syntactic superset of JSON, a proposal by Richard Gibson.

 MB: Simple idea, make ES a superset of JSON.
-It’s not right now, because JS strings can't contain two unescaped characters (U+2028, U+2029), while JSON can.
+It's not right now, because JS strings can't contain two unescaped characters (U+2028, U+2029), while JSON can.
 This proposal aims to fix that.
 We can't fix JSON, it's set in stone, but we can change ES.
 So this proposal changes ES to extend double and single-quoted strings to accept these two chars.
 Can't imagine anyone depending on this not working. (demonstrates the spec edit) This is a rare proposal that actually simplifies the current spec — ECMAScript benefits from the similarity in its definition of JSON.parse, so we can drop some of the extra code specializing this.
 Jordan and Michael Ficarra were Stage 3 reviewers and gave their blessing, so I'm asking for Stage 3.
 Any objections?

 (No Objections)